 These vans are longer and taller than other passenger vehicles.
 This increases the risk of rollover and makes these vehicles more difficult to handle.
 Inexperienced drivers may have trouble backing up, negotiating corners, or performing other maneuvers.

-As vans have a high center of gravity, it is important that weight be properly distributed in the vehicle.
+As vans have a high center of gravity, it is important that weight is properly distributed in the vehicle.
 Heavily loading 15-passenger vans can put excess weight on the left rear tires because of seating configurations.
 This can result in blowouts that can cause the driver to lose control of the vehicle.

 Parties Responsible for Van Accident Injuries